husayt/josediazgonzalez.com/_posts/2011-10-26-full-stack-cakephp-deployment-with-chef-capistrano-part-2.markdown

 ## Built-in Resources

 There are quite a few built-in resources in Chef.
-The ones I use most often are `Directory`, `Git`, and `Template`, and some of these are actually in my example above
+The ones I use most often are `Directory`, `Git`, and `Template`, and some of these are actually in my example above (not template).

 The `Directory` resource merely creates a directory in a desired path with the desired config, such as directory owner and permissions.